blee2125/blee2125/README.md

 I’m interested in code, 🚲biking, 🛶outdoor activities, and trying new recipes🥑.

-🌱 I’m currently learning more about javascript.
+🌱 I’m currently learning more with JavaScript.

 Need to reach me? {📫email: blee2125@gmail.com}